Sequal32/robloxrichpresence/README.md

-A rich presence application for the ROBLOX game platform
+A client for the ROBLOX game platform

+Includes discord rich presence, and finding a player in a server

+Works by getting cookies from a browser of your choice

+Uses pypresence, and works only on windows